Police respond to chemical spill in South Whitehall Twp.

+They determined that the chemicals were not dangerous, and the shelter-in-place order was lifted around 7 a.m.

-Officials say that the cleanup is underway and there is no risk to the public, but people in the area may still notice an unusual smell for some time.
+Officials said cleanup was underway and there is no risk to the public, but people in the area may still notice an unusual smell for some time.

 GEO manufactures a wide range of products, including chemicals for wastewater treatment, industrial lubricants and acrylic resins.